Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: Left and right invariant weights

 With $Z^*\Lambda_{\delta}(b)=\Lambda\bigl(\delta^{-1}S(b)^*\delta\bigr)$, for $b\in{\mathcal A}$, this result can be expressed as

-From this, we can see quickly that $Z$ is closed, injective, anti-linear.
-It is also also apparent that $Z^*$ is also a closed, injective, anti-linear operator, that is densely-defined and has a dense range. \end{proof}
+From this, it is easy to notice that $Z$ is injective.
+It is also apparent that $Z^*$ is itself a closed, injective, anti-linear operator, that is densely-defined with a dense range. \end{proof}

 Define $P:=Z^*Z$.
 As a consequence of Proposition~\ref{Zoperator}, we see that $P$ is a closed, positive, injective operator on ${\mathcal H}$, which is densely-defined and has a dense range.
 It is clear that $\Lambda({\mathcal A})$ forms a core for $P$.
 Moreover, we have: